10 Things to Do in Lassen Volcanic National Park (+ Tips!)

 Cinder Cone is a substance that started as blobs of gas-powered lava hurled into the sky during eruption but collapsed into a rock that was hardened with volcanic cavities induced by trapped gas bubbles, a material comprising scoria.

-This famous volcano actually connects visitors to Lassen Peak, the highest peak inside of the park.
+This famous volcano actually connects visitors to Lassen Peak, the highest peak within the park.

 The trail to Mount Tehama is around 7.4 miles long and will gift hikers with views of Lassen Peak, Chaos Crags, Mount Diller, and Mount Conard.